ovh/docs/pages/web/web-paas/languages-nodejs/guide.en-asia.md

 ## Configuration

-To use $partner_full and Node.js together, configure the `.platform.app.yaml` file with a few key settings, as described here (a complete example is included at the end).
+To use Web PaaS and Node.js together, configure the `.platform.app.yaml` file with a few key settings, as described here (a complete example is included at the end).

 1\.
 Specify the language of your application (available versions are listed above):